campuscode/rails-guides-pt-BR/pt-BR/active_record_basics.md

 user.occupation = "Code Artist"
 ```

-A call to `user.save` will commit the record to the database.

 Chamando `user.save` irá enviar o registro para a base de dados.

-Finally, if a block is provided, both `create` and `new` will yield the new
-object to that block for initialization:

 Finalmente, se um block for fornecido, ambos `create` e `new` produzirão
 o novo objeto daquele bloco para a inicialização: